Foyle's War series 4: Cast and characters

-Joe Farnetti, Stewart's American boyfriend from California, proposes on the beach to her, but she stalls for more time.
+Joe Farnetti, Stewart's American boyfriend from California, proposes to her on the beach, but she stalls.
 Farnetti incorrectly states he did his training at Fort Benning in Virginia (Ft Benning is in Georgia).
-Edith Ashford, an old school friend of Milner (and sister of the accused) re-friends him and expresses a romantic interest.
+Edith Ashford, a school friend of Milner (and sister of the accused) expresses a romantic interest.
 Foyle and Fielding are shown to be old yet distanced colleagues and ex-WW1 soldiers.
 Fielding mentions "bad blood" after surviving a chlorine gas attack during the Second Battle of Ypres.